IBM/lmctl/docs/command-reference/project/create.md

 Params for the root Project take the format "param_name param_value", whilst params for Subprojects (those set on `--contains`) use the format "subproject_name.param_name param_value".

-For example, the following sets the driver param to "ansible" for the root Project but "sol003" & "sol005" for the Subproject named A:
+For example, the following sets the driver param to "ansible" for the root Project but "sol003" for the Subproject named A:

 ```
 --contains Resource::brent A --param driver ansible --param A.driver sol003

---contains Resource::brent A --param driver ansible --param A.driver sol005
 ```

 The following table describes the known params available for all projects: